MRCIEU/PHESANT/README.md

  - YES-GENETIC: Genetic description variables.
  - YES-SENSITIVE: Variables not received from Biobank because they are sensitive so have more restricted access.
  - YES-SEX: Sex fields.
 3. CAT_MULT_INDICATOR_FIELDS - every categorical multiple field must have a value in this column.
-The value describes which set of participants to include as the negative examples, when a binary variable is created from each value.
-The positive examples are simply the people with a particular value for this categorical multiple field.
+The value describes which set of participants to include as the negative examples, when a binary variable is created from each value (see above cited paper for more information).
+The positive examples for a value `v` in this categorical multiple field are simply the people with this particular value.
 However the negative values can be determined in three ways:
- - ALL - Include all participants.
+ - ALL - Include all participants (any participant without value `v` is assigned `FALSE`, except those with a value denoting missingness (i.e. value is <0)).
- - NO_NAN - Included only those who have at least one value for this field.
+ - NO_NAN - Included only those who have at least one value for this field (assign `FALSE` to any participant with at least one value for this field, where these values do not include value `v`, and also do not include a value denoting missingness (i.e. value is <0).
- - field ID - Include only those who have a value for another field, with this field ID.
+ - fieldID - Include only those who have a value for another field, with ID `fieldID` (assign `FALSE` to any participant without value `v` and without a value denoting missingness (i.e. value is <0) and with a value in this other field with ID `fieldID`).
 4. CAT_SINGLE_TO_CAT_MULT - Specifies fields that have the categorical single field type (as specified by UK Biobank) but that we actually want to treat as categorical multiple.
 State YES in this column to change this.
 To also convert the instances to arrays, state YES-INSTANCES.
 For example, field [20107](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=20107) has illnesses stored in 10 arrays (for each instance) so it makes sense to treat this as a categorical(multiple) field.
 Field [40011](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=40011) stores the histology of cancer tumours but is stored in 31 instances (rather than arrays) so we specify YES-INSTANCES so this field is treated as a categorical (multiple) field and the instances are treated as arrays.
 5. CAT_SINGLE_DATA_CODING - The data coding IDs used to map a field to its data code in the data code information file described above.
 This is required for categorical (single) fields.